Grindcom/frontend-nanodegree-feedreader/README.md

 # Feedreader Testing
+The feedreader test spec file is found at /jasmine/spec/feedreader.js.
+It is an update of the original provided by the UDacity course.

 ## Point 6, 7
 * Edit var allFeeds at line 10 of app.js; change to allFeeds1.
 * Refresh the index in browser to see a failed state.